 - Evolution Another evolutionary theory is that if you are approaching a dangerous situation (thus causing mild to moderate anxiety), you may need to fight or flee at any moment.
 Urinating may help you lose some excess weight, so that it's easier to run away.
 Remember, anxiety is the activation of this exact same system, so this may be one of the reasons that your anxiety makes you feel like you need to pee often.

-- Muscle Tension Another theory is much more simple - muscle tension.
-Anxiety causes considerable muscle tension all over your body, and it's not limited to the muscles you can see and feel.
-It's possible that anxiety is tensing the muscles around your bladder, causing you to need to pee more often.
+- Muscle Tension Another theory is much more simplistic - muscle tension.
+Anxiety causes considerable muscle tension throughout the body, and it's not limited to the muscles you can see and feel.
+It's possible that anxiety is tensing the muscles around your bladder, causing urinary urgency.

 - Water Use While unlikely, stress does have some unusual effects on your body.
 Your body may be processing liquids faster, and possibly requiring you to urinate more often to relieve yourself of the excess water.

 - Focus Another possibility is that you don't need to urinate any more than normal at all, but you're noticing the need to pee more often because of your anxiety.
 Anxiety causes hypersensitivity, which causes the brain to focus directly on the way your body feels almost instantly when it experiences any type of change.
 You may not need to urinate more, but you may be immediately feeling any need to urinate, thus causing the feeling to feel stronger than normal so that you go to the bathroom.

 These are just some of the reasons that anxiety may lead to a need to urinate more often, and chances are they all play some role in one way or another.